All posts

 • Public or social recognition: Do people know who they are in the community?

-• Self-actualization: This is their true passion and contributing to open source helps the feel good about themselves.
+• Self-actualization: This is their true passion and contributing to open-source projects helps them feel good about themselves.

-Open source developers are passionate about their work and will usually build things with no intent of seeing their investment returned.
-They are generous about giving back to the open source ecosystem.
+Open -ource developers are passionate about their work and will usually build things with no intent of seeing their investment returned.
+They are generous about giving back to the open-source ecosystem.

-The one downside of OSS (open source software) developers is that they are more vocal and opinionated when you wrong them.
-Ensure you are listening to this audience and implementing their feedback.
+One pitfall with OSS developers is that they're more vocal and opinionated when they feel wronged.
+Ensure you're listening to them and implementing their feedback.

 • Sponsorship for their work